Lybecker/azure-secure-networking-for-devs/exercises/instructions/0-prerequisites.md

     > | EU | `EU_LOCATION` | West Europe (`westeurope`) |
     > | US | `US_LOCATION` | East US (`eastus`) |
     > | Hub | `HUB_LOCATION` | Sweden central (`swedencentral`)
+    >
+    > You also have an option to set the jumpbox virtual machine username and password with `-JumpboxAdminUsername` and `-JumpboxAdminPassword` parameters.
+Otherwise the default values - *check what they are in the script* - will be used.

     If all goes well, you should now have the [resources](#status-check) deployed including the code for the web apps.